jacebenson/cedar/docs/docs/cli-commands.md

 ## redwood-tools (alias rwt)

-Redwood's companion CLI development tool.
+Cedar's companion CLI development tool.
 You'll be using this if you're contributing to Cedar.
 See [Contributing](https://github.com/cedarjs/cedar/blob/main/CONTRIBUTING.md#cli-reference-redwood-tools) in the Cedar repo.

 ## setup